How to use PowerPoint for live captioning

 In some cases people have set up their PowerPoint slides in a way that does not allow subtitling.

-If you have no captions, are in the slide show mode and still see the Windows menu bar across slides at bottom of screen (showing icons for different software programs), tap Esc button at far left of keyboard to get out of slides.
+If you have no captions, are in the slide show mode and still see the Windows menu bar across slides at the bottom of screen (showing icons for different software programs), tap Esc button at far left of keyboard to get out of slides.

 This will open a new window.
 At upper left, select “Presented by a speaker (full screen) and hit OK at lower right.